Truthful Mechanisms with Implicit Payment Computation: The generic transformation for single-parameter domains

 \OMIT{ \BKnote{Per Moshe's request, I tried adding some intuition here.
 After several attempts, I still feel that the sentence I added does more harm than good; I feel that it will only confuse the reader.
-Here is the best sentence I could come up with. {\bf In intuitive terms, we use two random values instead of one because the second (larger) random value corresponds to the resampled bid that is used for computing an unbiased estimator of the integral, and the first (smaller) random value results in an additional modification of the allocation function, with the net effect that no further modification is needed to correct for the modification of the allocation function that takes place when a player's bid is replaced with the second random value for pricing purposes.} }}
+Here is the best sentence I could come up with. {\bf In intuitive terms, we use two random values instead of one because the second (larger) random value corresponds to the resampled bid that is used for computing an unbiased estimator of the integral, and the first (smaller) random value results in an additional modification of the allocation rule, with the net effect that no further modification is needed to correct for the modification of the allocation rule that takes place when a player's bid is replaced with the second random value for pricing purposes.} }}

-Thus, the formal description of our procedure consists of three parts: {\bf (i)} a method for estimating integrals by evaluating the integrand at a randomly sampled point, {\bf (ii)} the definition and construction of self-resampling procedures, {\bf (iii)} the generic transformation that uses the foregoing two ingredients to convert any monotone allocation rule into a truthful-in-expectation randomized mechanism.
-We now specify the details of each of these three parts.
+Thus, the formal description of our generic transformation consists of three parts: \begin{enumerate} \item a method for estimating integrals by evaluating the integrand at a randomly sampled point, \item the definition and construction of self-resampling procedures, \item the generic transformation that uses the previous two ingredients to convert any monotone allocation rule into a truthful-in-expectation randomized mechanism. \end{enumerate} We now specify the details of each of these three parts.